LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 | ON       | ON       | ON       | ON       | 120            |

 ### Pressure Cutdown
-Pressure cutdown is performed based on the **absolute pressure** at the instrument.
+Pressure cutdown is performed based on the <b>absolute pressure</b> at the instrument.
 Once the pressure is below the set point which has been selected with the 4 DIP switches labeled "Pressure" the release will be actuated.
 Since there is no way to know altitude information to determine sea level pressure the